Patience

 I still thought I’d ask her for a date,

-But she said, “Young man, you’re much too late!
+Young man, you’re much too late!

 My boyfriend drives a Chevy truck,

-And pretty soon he’ll pick me up.
+And he’ll soon be here to pick me up.

-Bill’s shiny new truck has lots of chrome!”
+Bill’s shiny new truck has lots of chrome!

 And her boyfriend pulled up,